RELEASE255/ML01_project/README.md

 Follow the complet guide to edit [Settings](01_docs/ML01v01-settings-version01.md)

 ## Control & consult logs
-Using the 2 physical buttons or the web interface, see the following document [Usage](01_docs/ML01v01-usages-version01.md)
+Using the 2 physical buttons or the web interface, see the document [Usage](01_docs/ML01v01-usages-version01.md)

 ---